 For some advisers, there’s been stark evidence of the factors driving the trend.
 “I’ve attended more funerals in the past year than I ever have” is a new refrain that Gabriel Garcia, a managing director at Pershing Advisor Solutions, says he hears from advisers about their clients.

 The AUM shift surprised many in the field who have long forecast near-unlimited growth for independent advisers, especially for the big players.
 The RIA business model continues to be in the vanguard of the fiduciary evolution, which prioritizes advice over sales, and continues to draw advisers and assets from the sales-driven brokerage world.
 However, that business model is heavily dependent on the boomer population, which grew along with the sector.

 Some 76 million baby boomers were born from 1946 to 1964, with the peak number of births coming in 1949.
-The Social Security Administration estimates that, on average, 10,000 boomers die each day, or about 4 million each year.
+The Social Security Administration estimates that, on average, 10,000 boomers reach retirement age each day, or about 3.7 million each year.

 Quote"I've attended more funerals in the past year than I ever have." – is a refrain Gabe Garcia, head of relationship management at Pershing Advisor Solutions, says he hears advisers say frequently.

 The independent RIA space emerged several decades ago as an alternative to the financial giants, and the segment rode the boomer wave to increasing prominence.